 Do you get this feeling that you are not good enough?
 Do you sometimes doubt if your friends and family really love you?
 Do you often hear that critical voice in your head?
 Stop and realize that your thoughts are nothing more than thoughts.
 It feels real, but it isn’t.
-It is your subconsciousness trying to protect you from disappointment, pain and sadness.
+It is your subconscious trying to protect you from disappointment, pain and sadness.

-If you would like to talk about yourself and your life, and about what you would like to change, I invite you to book a free coaching conversation with me.
+If you would like to talk about yourself and your life, and about what you would like to change, I invite you to book a coaching conversation with me.
 You can find more information here.